DrSnowbird/docker-project-template/README.md

 ./build.sh
 ```
 ## Run
-- To run the simple example build image:
+- To run the simple example build image; it will pop up X11 to display Firefox docker-based browser.
 ```
 ./run.sh
 ```